Huegoxaga/notes/os/macos.md

   - Command from the tools will be available at `/usr/bin`
 - run `xcode-select --install` to install
 - Located in `/Library/Developer/CommandLineTools`
+  - run `sudo rm -rf /Library/Developer/CommandLineTools`, then `sudo xcode-select --install` to update, if update option does not show up in System Preferences
 - Xcode includes this command-line tools.
 If it is installed on your system separately, uninstall the command-line tools.
   - Delete the `CommandLineTools` folder to uninstall the command line tools.
 - run `xcode-select --print-path` to find out what version of Xcode is being used by the tools
-- run `sudo xcode-select -switch /Applications/Xcode8.3.3/Xcode.app` set the default version of Xcode to use for the command-line tools.
+- run `sudo xcode-select -switch /Applications/XcodeX.X.X/Xcode.app` set the default version of Xcode to use for the command-line tools.

 ### iCloud